chiran1612/one-click-video-generator/README.md

-# 🚴‍♂️ Riding Roney Video Generator
+# 🚴‍♂️ One Click Video Generator

 A simple Spring Boot application that generates riding-themed animation videos with one click.
 Perfect for creating content for your "Riding Roney" YouTube channel.